greylabel/dotfiles/README.md

 # Dotfiles

-#### Based on recipes and examples from
+#### Based on recipes and examples from the below resources, among others...
 * [Mathias Bynens](https://github.com/mathiasbynens/dotfiles)
 * [Paul Irish](https://github.com/paulirish/dotfiles)
 * [dotfiles](https://dotfiles.github.io)
 * [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/)

 **Warning:** If you want to give these tools a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
+Don’t blindly use these settings unless you know what that entails.
 Use at your own risk!

-## macOS Setup
+## Automated macOS Setup

-Configuration of macOS and installation and configuration of various applications is handled through the  [Mac Development Ansible Playbook](https://github.com/greylabel/mac-dev-playbook).
+Configuration of macOS and the installation and configuration of various applications, including those installed with Homebrew, is handled through the [Mac Development Ansible Playbook](https://github.com/greylabel/mac-dev-playbook), and which is controlled and automated by Ansible wherever possible.

-## Dotfiles

-Can clone this repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/.files` as a symlink.)
+The [Mac Development Ansible Playbook](https://github.com/greylabel/mac-dev-playbook) incorporates the installation and updating of a set of dotfiles like this one.

+## Install from this repo directly

+To use these dotfiles directly, clone or download a copy of this repository.
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone git@github.com:greylabel/dotfiles.git && cd dotfiles && source bootstrap.sh